 Although liver transplantation carries the risk of significant complications, the procedure has a high success rate.
 The surgery usually helps save or greatly extend the life of the people.

-Liver transplant survival is over 50% after 20 years.
+Survival of the graft liver was over 50% after 20 years.
 An estimated 72 percent of the people are still alive 5 years after liver transplant.

 Because of the many complex factors is virtually impossible to predict a person's chances of a successful liver transplant, or how long they will survive.